 Solarium tans offer no protection against DNA damage to skin cells, which can occur without any visible signs of skin damage.

 The effect of solarium treatment on psoriasis is limited.

 Prolonged, intense exposure to ultraviolet light can increase the risk of premature aging of the skin and the development of skin cancer.

-With the knowledge we have today, it seems, however, that the use of ultraviolet light as treatment only increases the risk of skin cancer on a very low level.
+With the knowledge we have today, it seems, however, that the use of ultraviolet light as a treatment only increases the risk of skin cancer on a very low level.

-The types of skin cancer that can occur are slow growing and can be cured.
+The types of skin cancer that can occur are slow-growing and can be cured.